earocorn/osh-docs/docs/osh-node/first-sensor.md

 ### Updating Package Name

 1. Navigate to the Driver Package
-2. Update the package name by right clicking the package name and update the
+2. Update the package name by right-clicking the package name and update the
 3. Click 'Refactor' button

 ![updating package name](../assets/osh/sensor-dev/template8.png)